matteing/blog/content/posts/launch-culture-considered-harmful.md

 Ultimately these ideas, misconceptions, don't help makers become more successful.
 They are detrimental to our core philosophy of building sustainable businesses, and we must stop spreading them.

-These are just my opinions, as a passionate member of the community.
+These are just my opinions as a passionate member of the community.

 As always, I hope you learn something. 💚